survival | sex | age | agegroup | pclass | fare | family |

 [1] 14.07849

-If you type this command in RStudio, you will notice that RStudio will start offering possible variable names as soon as you enter in the $.
+If you type this command in RStudio, you will notice that RStudio will start offering possible variable names as soon as you enter in the $

 One of the most common problems students first have when learning R looks something like:

-Error in mean(sex$educ) : object 'sex' not found
+in mean(sex$educ) : object 'sex' not found Error

-What is R trying to tell you here?
-Its telling you that your sex dataset was not found.
+dataset was not found.
 Remember that you have to load your dataset as a first step.
 It seems simple, but I guarantee you will forget sometimes (I sure do).
 Just remember that, when you see error messages like this one, don’t panic.
 Its a simple mistake and R is telling you exactly what the problem is.
 Just load the dataset and you should be able to continue on.

 What Can We Do With Data?